Do You Know About This Epidemic That Is Affecting Over 50% of U.S. Dogs?

 To painlessly decrease the amount of calories your dog takes in, weight management foods are a powerful tool.

 We recommend Fromm Weight Management Gold.
 Made with lean meats, this food cuts calorie intake while still offering a complete and balanced nutrition formula that leaves your dog full.
 Cutting back on treats and swapping them for lower calorie options also aids in weight loss.
-Stop in to Cold Nose Lodge if you’re
+Stop in to Cold Nose Lodge if you’re interested in picking up Fromm’s weight management food or need some direction on the best low calorie treats for your pup.

 The other half of the puzzle, increasing the amount of calories your dog burns, is just as simple.
 Extended play sessions, longer walks, or full days of exercise at doggy daycare are all great ways to get their body moving.
 If your dog is more of a couch potato that isn’t keen on exercise, don’t give up!
 As your pup loses weight, they may surprise you!
 The easier it is for them to move around and the better they feel will put some spring in their step.
 Call us at (610) 965-3647 to schedule an evaluation for doggy daycare at Cold Nose Lodge today!